 If you’re used to space to breathe, you won’t find that anywhere in the city.

 Quality of Life

-The old cliche that life moves fast in New York City couldn’t be any closer to the truth.
-Everyone is always in a rush and the people looking for jobs outweigh what’s available.
-This can become incredibly stressful if you’re trying to start a new life on the East Coast.
+The old cliche ‘life moves fast in New York City’ couldn’t be any closer to the truth.
+People are always in a rush and the amount of those looking for jobs outweigh those available.
+This can become extremely stressful if you’re trying to start a new life on the East Coast.
 So unless you know exactly what you’re going to do, where to live and have the logistics figured out, it’s going to take a while to get settled in.

-New York City is the place to go if you’re looking for life experience.
+New York City is the place to go if you’re looking for life experience and independence.
 There’s no time to mess around and you’ll be thrust into a beautiful metropolis of hard workers.
-It’s a rock tumbler of a city that’ll smooth out your edges and make you a better person.
+Its culture will set you straight and smooth out your edges, making you a better person.

 Los Angeles is funner, but a lot harder to create a life for yourself.
-The city is full of natives and plenty of transplants try and fail to make it out here.
-Some are lucky, but LA is huge and that means there’s more competition.
-If you’re up for a challenge, then it may be the place for you.
+The city is full of transplants trying and failing to make it out here.
+Some are lucky, but LA is huge and that means there’s so much competition.

 One important element that NYC has over LA is the convenience of transportation.
 It’s one less thing to worry about when trying to get your life together.
 That simple fact gives it a slight lead over LA and has my pick for which city is better.

 A wise man once said in New York, if you can make it there, you can make it anywhere.